 > Tram 19: Vatican City, Piazza dei Gerani and Villa Borghese

 Curious about the best places in Rome?
-Then read our tips for the 15 best sights in Rome.
+Read our tips for the 15 most fun attractions in Rome.

 Roma Pass

-The Roma Pass can basically be seen as a public transport card.
-Especially when you stay in the Italian capital for more than 24 hours – which we definitely recommend! -, this is an economical option.
-Besides the fact that this card gives access to public transport, you also receive many benefits at attractions.
+The Roma Pass can be seen as a basic public transport card.
+Especially when you stay in the Italian capital for more than 24 hours – which we definitely recommend! – this is an advantageous option.
+In addition to providing access to public transport, this card also offers many benefits at attractions.

 There are two different types of Roma Pass; one that is valid for 48 hours and one that is valid for 72 hours.